-capacity in 2007.
-By upholding the three-judge panel's population cap of 137.5%, the Supreme Court was ordering the California Department of Corrections and Rehabilitation (CDCR, the state's prison system) to reduce its prison population to 109,805, a reduction of about 35,000 prisoners or 25% of all prisoners at the time.
+Supreme Court was ordering the California Department of Corrections and Rehabilitation (CDCR, the state's prison system) to reduce its prison population to 109,805, a reduction of about 35,000 prisoners or 25% of all prisoners at the time.
 The initial date for the CDCR to meet this population cap was December 27, 2012.
 For the first time in the more than twenty-year litigation battle, the courts ordered the CDCR to abide by very specific benchmarks and timetables, and to report their progress back to the Court at six-month intervals.
 The task was not only daunting; it also represented the largest court-ordered reduction in prison populations ever in the U.S.

 The state continued to seek relief from the Plata benchmarks, but the courts made just one accommodation, which was to allow the state a six-month extension for meeting the court-ordered population cap.
 The new and (it appeared) final deadline for state compliance was June 26, 2013.
 By that time, California was told it could house no more than the 109,805 inmates in its 33 state prisons.
-California missed the target, housing 132,764 prisoners on June 26, 2013.
+California missed the target, housing 132,764 prisoners overall on June 26, 2013.
 The Court has threatened to hold the state and Governor Brown in contempt of court for refusing to comply with their orders.

 At the time of this writing, 120,027 inmates were housed in the State's 33 adult institutions, which amounts to 147.1% of design capacity.
 In fact, California's current prison population is at its lowest level since August 1995, when California had 6 million fewer residents than it has today.
 But even with those steep population reductions, the state will not meet the court-mandated number, as their projections show they will be about 8,5000 above the cap on December 31, 2013.
-On September 24, 2013, the three-judge panel extended the deadline to achieve the court-ordered population reduction to February 24, 2014.
+On January 13, 2014, the three-judge panel extended the deadline to achieve the court-ordered population reduction to April 18, 2014.